jqypang915/spamorham/README.md

 ## Goal

 With data of spam sms messages, use NLTK to create a model to predict whether or sms messages is spam or ham (not spam).
-Furthermore, evaluate the impacts of an imbalanced sample set and how imbalance correction on training data can affect the accuracy of models.
+Furthermore, evaluate the impacts of an imbalanced sample set and how imbalance correction on training data, such as SMOTE, can affect the accuracy of models.

 ## Context

 In UC Berkeley's Principles and Techniques of Data Science (Data 100) class, students were tasked to use what we have learned to distinguish spam or ham (aka non-spam) emails.
 This project is a continuation of that assignment as I wanted to see if I improve my model to obtain a higher accuracy.
-Furthermore, primarily I wanted use this project to gain more practice with the entire data science lifecycle and documenting my findings and approaches.
-In this project, I will be using a new dataset as specified below and do data cleaning and eda, practice implementing NLTK/CountVectorizer/TFIDF to create a better model, and test the impacts of imbalance correction with SMOTE.
+In this project, I will be using a new dataset as specified below and do data cleaning and eda, practice NLP by implementing NLTK/CountVectorizer/TFIDF to create a better model, and test the impacts of imbalance correction with SMOTE.

 Ultimately, the purpose of this mini-project is to not only gain practice with the skills learned from class, but to also learn new skills that can build upon my knowledge.